Environmental indicators

 Zero deforestation and no conversion of natural ecosystems |

 The Group is committed to ensuring that the palm oil we produce does not cause or contribute to the conversion of forests or any other natural ecosystems (including peatland, riparian ecosystems, and wetlands).
 We adopt RSPO criteria, meaning that since 2005, oil palm is not grown on land with undisturbed forest or areas required to protect or enhance HCVs, and any new planting since November 2018 does not damage High Carbon Stock (HCS) forest, or peatland of any depth.
 The same criteria applies to our suppliers.
-Any deforestation or conversion after November 2018 in our own operations or in our supply chain will be deemed as being non-compliant with our policy. |
+Any deforestation or conversion of any other natural ecosystem after November 2018, in our own operations or in our supply chain, will be deemed as being non-compliant with our policy.

 Biodiversity commitments and targets |